Wreckfest 2 – Latest News And Full Release Date

 More New Features & Content

-While the full vehicle roster has yet to be revealed, fans are hoping for an expanded selection that includes more JDM drift cars alongside the American muscle that the series is known for.
+While the full vehicle roster has yet to be revealed, fans hope for an expanded selection that includes more JDM drift cars alongside the typical American muscle.

 The inclusion of the Nissan Skyline R33-style drift car known as “Razor,” which was available as DLC in the original game, has raised hopes for a more diverse lineup in the sequel.